Create a Call Flow

 - Start by entering the timezone for the incoming phone number.

-- Set opening hours (or select "closed") for each day of the week.
+- Set opening hours for each day of the week.

-- We're working on adding a calendar function that'll allow you to plan opening hours further ahead in time.
+- We're currently working on adding a calendar function that will allow you to plan opening hours further ahead in time.

 - Upload or record an announcement for the Interactive Voice Response (IVR).
-Beware that this announcement should go through what the callers' options are (see example below).
+Beware that this announcement should go through what the callers' options are (for example: "Please press 1 for sales and 2 for support").

 - Select the number of options you want under MENU.